-Here’s a quick guide on how to cook brown rice as well and how to use some of its varieties.
-For a wide range of delicious and easy brown rice recipes, visit our Brown Rice Recipes page.
-With its nutty taste and chewy texture, brown rice doesn’t fade into the background of dishes as does white rice.
-But once you switch to brown rice, there’s no going back!
+Here’s a quick guide on how to cook brown rice as well and how to use some of the varieties.
+With its nutty taste and chewy texture, brown rice doesn’t fade into the background of dishes like white rice does.
+Once you switch to brown rice, there’s no going back!
 Nutritionally, brown rice is far superior to white, which has had its valuable hull and germ removed.
-Learn more by going to Top 10 Health Benefits of Brown Rice.

 If you’d like to make more use of brown rice, and want easy, tasty recipes right at your fingertips, consider our Tasty, Easy Brown Rice Recipes pdf e-book, part of our affordable e-book series.
 With 30 of our most popular recipes and 20 full-color photos, you can print out this concise guide or view it right on your computer.